 Imagine you are responsible for the training budget of an organisation, let’s say a multi academy trust (MAT).
-Schools or academies run a range of interventions to benefit pupils; from peer tutoring programmes to curriculum boosters to farm-visits.
+Schools or academies run a range of interventions to benefit pupils; from peer tutoring programmes, to curriculum boosters, and farm-visits.
 These often-external-charity-led interventions can have positive, negative or negligible effects at a non-trivial cost to the school.
 But schools often find it extremely challenging to meaningfully assess their impact.
 This evaluation deficit is common across organisations, the public-and-private sector, and charities, resulting in ineffective spending.
 This blog post explores the problem of quantifying impact, updating knowledge with new evidence and deciding when to try something new.
 We take inspiration from various sources, including the medical literature.

-In some ways this could be considered analogous to the classic multi-armed bandit problem which we introduced in a previous Bayesian themed post.
+In some ways this could be considered analogous to the classic ‘multi-armed bandit’ problem which we introduced in a previous Bayesian themed post.
 It’s like organising a trip with friends to a casino and divvying out the money to your group.
-They disperse and spend the money how they see fit (without the benefit of a global view which together you could construct).
+They disperse and spend the money how they see fit (without the benefit of a global view, which together you could construct).
 They find a one-armed-bandit slot machine and put in a coin (or many coins), they either win or lose.
 In our scenario, the school’s students either get a good return on the intervention (a win or success - the students show some improvement in a measurable thing) or they do not (a loss or failure - the money is wasted as the students show some decline or no change in a measurable thing).
-(Often this is easier said than done!)
+Measuring this is often easier said than done!
 Based on their experience they might change machine (explore) or if they feel like it’s a “good bandit”, they might stick around and exploit it further.
 The critical requirement here is that the school knows when the intervention has been successful.
 Typically this would require some before and after testing.
 A control group will also be required as often students will improve at a thing through time regardless of any intervention ( also not easy!); it’s a non-stationary problem.

 There are plenty of great analytics being conducted by schools and charities trying to tackle these problems (see the Education Endowment Fund).
 The academic research community are also actively involved providing excellent resources on how to measure difficult to measure characteristics of human behaviour (e.g. SPECTRUM measures).
 Education is an interesting and important domain, we are using this blog post to explore and enthuse data scientists (sign up as a governor for a local school).
 We opted for this problem domain to make it more relevant and everyday than the classic “Click Through Rate” problem for web pages, but the same principles apply ( David Robinson used baseball in his comprehensive and more detailed series of blog posts and book on this topic).